WHB139426/Grounded-Video-LLM/README.md

 ```

 **Some installation suggestions**
 - We recommend you to pip install `flash-attn==2.3.3` and run the model with `torch.bfloat16`.
-If your device doesn't support them, you can skip them and replace the argparse parameter in `inference.py` by replacing `attn_implementation` and `dtype`, which may result in subtle numerical difference.
+If your device doesn't support these, you can skip them and replace the argparse parameter in `inference.py` by replacing `attn_implementation` and `dtype`, which may result in subtle numerical difference.

 ## Prepare the pretrained weights